DeuxHuitHuit/algolia-webcrawler/README.md

 CSS selector for the "key" property.
 You can add custom keys as you wish.

+### exclusions: Object

+An object containing CSS selectors to find elements that must not be indexed.
+Those CSS selectors are matched for each node and are check against all their parents to make sure non of its parent are excluded.

+#### exclusions.text: String

+CSS selector of excluded elements for the text of the page.

+#### exclusions[key]: String

+CSS selector of excluded elements for "key" property.
+The key must match the one used in selectors[key].

 #### formatters: Object

 An object containing formatter string.
 Their values are removed from the original result obtained